qt-labs/cursormanagement/README.md

 ## Using CursorNavigation

+### Basics

-The way to define items as cursor navigable, is done via CursorNavigation's attached propert'acceptsCursor'.
+The way to define items as cursor navigable, is done via CursorNavigation's attached property 'acceptsCursor'.
 Use the read-only property 'hasCursor' to test if the item is selected.
 The example below shows how to define a button that is navigable:

 ```
 // CNButton.qml